Ohio in Pictures: 22 Beautiful Places to Photograph

-Photographers enjoy Ohio because it has waterfront scenery to the north, rolling hills to the south, and farmland in between.
+Photographers enjoy Ohio because it has waterfront scenery to the north, rolling hills and waterfalls to the south, and farmland in between.
 Northern Ohio is bordered by Lake Erie, small cottage towns, and it is a well-known bird migration path.
-The serene landscape of Amish country showcases clothes drying on the line and cars sharing the road with horses and buggies.
+The serene landscape of Amish country offers an array of images, from clothes drying on the line to cars sharing the road with horses and buggies.

 1. Hocking Hills

 The Hocking Hills region in southern Ohio is one of the most picturesque areas in the state.
 From waterfalls to towering limestone cliffs and caves, there are so many photo opportunities along the trails at Old Man's Cave.
 The other scenic areas of the state park are Ash Cave, Cantwell Cliffs, and the state nature preserve at Conkles Hollow.

 - Read More: Best National & State Parks in Ohio

 Beautiful pictures can be found in rolling hills of Ohio's Amish country in Holmes County.
 The simple way of life of those who live here is tranquil.
 The back roads in Amish country have scenes of horses and buggies sharing the roadways with cars, and overalls drying on the clotheslines.
 The beauty of photographing in Amish country is that no agenda is needed.
 Just drive in one direction, and opportunities present themselves.

 3. Magee Marsh

 The Magee Marsh in northwest Ohio is one of the top birding destinations in the United States.
 The wildlife area sits on the shores of Lake Erie and is a stopping point for migrating birds in the spring.
 Warblers and other birds, like the scarlet tanager, can be seen in the marsh along with other wildlife like bald eagles.